Metal Detecting and Social Distancing Activities During the Coronavirus Shutdowns

 River bends, behind boulders, logjams, under waterfalls, and any area where the river or creek slows are great places to metal detect for gold.

 If you live on the coast, beach detecting is the way to go (as long as the crowds are down).
 You’ll find all kinds of things people have lost at the beach.
 Things wash up on the shore as well, including lost treasure!
+If you’re looking for a good beach detectors, check out the Minelab Excalibur II or the White’s TDI BeachHunter.

 If you live in an area that has historical significance, try hunting for relics.
 That can be anything from old Civil War regalia to coins.
 Old farms and homesteads often hide buried historic relics, and can turn up some interesting finds as well.